Boston, MA, Colleges with Graphic Design Programs

 Aspiring graphic designers in the Boston area can find formal training programs at two private schools and a public college of art and design.
 Summaries of the programs can be found below, as well as a table with key school facts and an overview of other colleges and universities in Boston that provide training for graphic designers.

-- Emmanuel College, located less than four miles from downtown Boston, offers a bachelor's degree program in graphic design and a minor in the same field of study.
+- Emmanuel College, located less than two miles from downtown Boston, offers a bachelor's degree program in graphic design and a minor in the same field of study.

-- Art students can enroll in a graphic design degree or certificate program at the Massachusetts College of Art and Design, situated about four miles from downtown Boston.
+- Art students can enroll in a graphic design degree or certificate program at the Massachusetts College of Art and Design, situated about two miles from downtown Boston.

-- Newbury College - Brookline, less than six miles from the downtown area, offers a bachelor's degree program in graphic design.
+- Newbury College - Brookline, less than four miles from the downtown area, offers a bachelor's degree program in graphic design.

 Comparison of Schools